ivy3h/ivy3h.github.io/index.md

 - (i) How can AI research draw inspiration from human learning processes?
 - (ii) How can these insights be advanced to provide greater benefits in real-world scenarios?

-To achieve my goal, my current research interests lie in **natural language processing** and **machine learning**.
+To achieve my goal, my current research interests lie in **natural language processing** and **machine learning**, and I am particularly interested in AI (self-)evolution/improvement.
 I am currently working as a research intern under the guidance of Prof. [Jiaxin Huang](https://teapot123.github.io/) at Washington University in St. Louis.

 Email: <a href="mailto:jiayihe3612@gmail.com">jiayihe3612@gmail.com</a>, <a href="mailto:202164020171@mail.scut.edu.cn">202164020171@mail.scut.edu.cn</a>
 [Github](https://github.com/ivy3h)/[Twitter](https://x.com/ivy3h)